 Do you have feedback about the relevance of the skills measured on this exam?
 Please send Microsoft your comments.
 All feedback will be reviewed and incorporated as appropriate while still maintaining the validity and reliability of the certification process.
 Note that Microsoft will not respond directly to your feedback.
 We appreciate your input in ensuring the quality of the Microsoft Certification program.

 If you have concerns about specific questions on this exam, please submit Microsoft an exam challenge.

 Understand the architecture and development environment (20% – 25%)

-- Describe the Microsoft Dynamics 365 for Finance and Operations architecture
+- Describe the Microsoft Dynamics 365 for Finance architecture

 - Describe the development environment; describe the components in the application stack; identify cloud architecture components; explain the server architecture; describe the layer architecture

-- Describe the Microsoft Dynamics 365 for Retail architecture
+- Describe the Microsoft Dynamics 365 Commerce architecture

 - Identify components of the retail solutions and their purpose; Describe differences and uses for the Retail Server and the Retail Store Scale Unit (RSSU); Describe hardware components; Describe and create components for the Modern Point of Sale (MPOS) and the Cloud Point of Sale (Cloud POS)

 - Manage development with Microsoft Visual Studio and Lifecycle Services (LCS)

 - Identify the windows and basic navigation of Visual Studio; describe differences between and uses for projects, models, solutions, and packages; describe and perform the build process; describe the features of LCS; use LCS to deploy hotfixes, manage assets, and complete the build process.